 - Part D covers prescription drugs.
 Premiums are about $15 to $50 per month.

 The first big decision Medicare beneficiaries must make is whether to go with traditional Medicare (parts A, B and D) or a Medicare Advantage plan (Part C).
 Medicare Advantage plans have lower premiums, but they usually require members to get their care only from network doctors and hospitals.
 Both options have deductibles, copays and co-insurance, where you pay a percentage of the bill.

 Those who choose traditional Medicare usually add a Medigap policy, which is a supplemental policy that covers what Medicare doesn’t.
 There are 10 types of Medigap policies, offered by private insurers or via groups such as AARP, and costs vary considerably, based on gender, age, health, whether you smoke, location and company.
 Costs vary widely, depending upon the plans and where you live.

-“You can go through your life with just A and B, but the out-of-pocket costs will get you,” Omdahl says.
-The reason is Medicare lacks a maximum for out-of-pocket costs.
+The reason you need a Medigap policy is that Medicare set no maximum for out-of-pocket costs.
 But with a Medigap policy, most of those costs are covered.

 About one-third of Americans choose Medicare Advantage plans.
 Those plans, a combination of HMOs and PPOs, have an out-of-pocket limit.
 But customers tend to pay more in copays and co-insurance than they do with traditional Medicare, plus have access to fewer doctors and hospitals.
 Some of the plans include vision, dental and hearing coverage, which is not covered by traditional Medicare, but those services are offered from a limited network of providers.